-Who can take part?
+3. Who can take part?

 Adults with primary or secondary progressive MS who meet the trial's eligibility criteria.
-Not everyone is able to take part in Octopus, so please fill out the Registration of Interest form to see whether it may be suitable for you.
+Not everyone is able to take part in the trial, so please fill out the Registration of Interest form to see whether it may be suitable for you.

-How many people will take part?
+4. How many people will take part?